 What you need to know

 Research shows that many illicit and prescription drugs have the potential to impair driving, and studies show New Zealanders are using those drugs and driving.
-In 2019, 103 people were killed in crashes where a driver was found to have drugs other than alcohol in their system.
-This represented 30% of all road deaths.
+Over 2019-2021, an average of 101 people were killed each year in crashes where a driver was found to have drugs other than alcohol in their system.
+This represented 31% of all road deaths.
 While drug drivers already face serious criminal penalties if they are caught, the current law makes it hard for police to carry out more tests that could deter drug driving.
-It is clear that our current approach is not effective in deterring drug driving on our roads.
+It is clear that we are not effective as we could be in deterring drug driving on our roads.

 Independent Expert Panel on Drug Driving completes its final report on recommending statutory limits for drug concentrations related to impaired driving